10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 -

 Choose a Thursday during Shukla Paksha.
-Ekadashi (the 11th day of the lunar fortnight, Vishnu's most sacred day) is the ultimate choice.
-Morning is traditional for Vishnu worship — ideally during Brahma Muhurta (approximately 1.5 hours before sunrise).
+Ekadashi (the 11th day of the lunar fortnight, the most sacred day of Sri Vishnuji) is the ultimate choice.
+Morning is traditional for his worship, ideally during Brahma Muhurta (approximately 1.5 hours before sunrise).

 -